Maryland dodges 11th-seeded Belmont to advance

 Belmont led by six points at halftime, but Fernando had seven points and an assist during a 14-0 run by Maryland to start the second half.

-Windler ended the Bruins’ drought with five straight points, and the lead changed hands five times.
-The fifth change came when McClain’s three-point play started a 10-2 run by the Bruins, giving them a 67-60 lead.
+Windler ended the Bruins’ drought with five straight points, and the lead changed hands five times from there.
+The Bruins’ final time taking the lead came when McClain’s three-point play started a 10-2 run by the Bruins, giving them a 67-60 lead with seven minutes to play.

 The Terps closed within one point twice before tying the score at 71 on Anthony Cowan Jr.’s 3-pointer with 4:07 left.